 - Second, if the check is altered in any way, it may not be honored by the bank.

-- And third, if you need to cancel the check for any reason, it can be difficult to do so if it’s already been written in ink.
+- And third, if you need to cancel the check for any reason, it can be difficult to do so if it’s in ink.

-So always use a pencil when writing out checks – it’s much safer and more secure.
+So always use a pencil – it’s much safer and more secure.

 What Happens If You Make a Check with No Money in Your Account?